GitTools/GitVersion/README.md

 ## Release Candidates

 How do we do release candidates??
-Perhaps  tag a release branch and then count forward from the tag to get RC1, RC2 etc??
+Perhaps  tag a release branch and then count commits forward from the tag to get RC1, RC2 etc??

 ## For reference